Higurashi When They Cry: Novels

-Kodansha Box released 17 novelizations of the visual novel arcs with illustrations by Tomohi between August 2007 and March 2009, starting with Onikakushi-hen and ending with Saikoroshi-hen.
-Most of the story arcs are divided into two volumes, except for Himatsubushi-hen and Saikoroshi-hen which are compiled into one volume each, and Matsuribayashi-hen which is compiled into three volumes.
 In September 2010, editor Katsushi Ōta confirmed on Twitter that the novelizations would be re-released in bunkobon editions.
-The re-releases were published by Seikaisha with new cover art by Tomohi from January 12, 2011 to June 8, 2012.
+The re-releases were published by Seikaisha with new cover art by Tomohi from January 12, 2011, to June 8, 2012.
 In 2020, the series received new bunkobon editions illustrated by Sato Yoshimi, published by Futabasha under the Futabasha Junior Bunko label, starting with Onikakushi-hen on October 23.